CP1404/Practicals/prac_06/README.md

 what's happening.
 Some things (like removing a file from the index) cannot be done with the IDE integration.
 So, as soon as you are happy to, start getting used to using git from a console.

+So, create a new repo with `git init`, add some code, add files with `git add`, commit with `git commit`...

+Then, next time you're ready to commit and push your practical work, try using the command line to do it!